 Blueberry has very specific soil requirements, dictated by its unique root structure.
 The blueberry root system is composed primarily of fine, fibrous roots near the soil surface.
 These fibrous roots lack root hairs, so the root system has a relatively low absorptive capacity.
 Blueberry roots are unable to penetrate compacted soils and have limited tolerance to excessively wet or dry soils.
 The shallow root system is sensitive to both high and low temperature extremes.

 Ideal blueberry soil is a well-drained, yet moist sandy loam soil with a pH of 4.5 to 5.2.
 If pH reduction is necessary, elemental sulfur can be broadcast and incorporated in advance of planting.
 Soil organic matter levels should be augmented through the use of pre-plant green manure cover crops and the addition of peat moss at planting.
-In addition, a layer of organic mulch (wood chips, bark, sawdust, pine needles) 3 to 4 inches thick helps to protect roots from high temperature injury in summer and cold temperature injury in winter as well as reduce moisture stress.
+In addition, a layer of organic mulch (wood chips, bark, sawdust, pine needles) 3 to 4 inches thick helps to protect roots from high temperature injury in summer and cold temperature injury in winter as well as reduce moisture stress and suppress weeds.

-Fertilizer is generally applied in a split application, reducing the risk of root burn that can accompany a single large application.
+Fertilizer is generally applied in a split application, reducing the risk of root burn and pollution runoff that can accompany a single large application.
 Half of the total fertilizer needed is applied at bloom and the other half is applied one month later.
 Late applications of nitrogen fertilizers (after July 1) should be avoided, because they can promote fall growth, delay hardening, and increase chances of winter injury.
 Since nitrogen is generally the only nutrient needed, ammonium sulfate (21% N) or urea (45% N) are used as the principal fertilizers.